Abhishek-Sahu532/Stats_preview_card_component_Frontend_Mentor/README.md

 ## My process

-For this project I was approched the mobile first view, Uses the basic CSS to style the component.
+For this project, I approached the mobile-first view, Using the essential CSS to style the component.
 ### Built with

 - Semantic HTML5 markup